 The Book Club meets the first Wednesday of each month with the exception of the month of January.
 All meetings are held in the Reading Room of the library.
-March's book is “I'll Be Your Blue Sky" by Marisa De Los Santos.
+June's book is “High Tide Club" by Mary Kay Andrews.
 Call to reserve a copy.

 Readers start arriving at 12:45 p.m.
 Discussion begins at 1:00 p.m. and continues until 2:15 p.m.
 At 2:15 the book to be discussed at the next meeting will be announced.